Rounding it up

 Student loans done right

 Student loans are a great way to finance your education, but it’s easy to get stuck in a cycle of debt if they’re not managed properly.
-Your KOHO account provides a whole slew of tools, from financial coaching, to cash back on groceries, bills, and services, to help you crush your student debt in no time.
+Your KOHO account provides a whole slew of tools, from financial coaching, to cash back on groceries and transportation, to help you crush your student debt in no time.
 Smart budgeting as college a student is a skill that will pay off during your university years and far down the road!